apache/activemq-website/src/pluggable-storage-lockers.md

 Property Name|Default Value|Description
 ---|---|---
 `lockAcquireSleepInterval`|`10000`|The polling interval (in milliseconds) between lock acquire attempts.
 `failIfLocked`|`false`|Should the broker start fail if the lock is not immediately available.
-When `true` slave brokers will not start.
+When `true` passive brokers will not start.

 Persistence Adapters
 --------------------